-The Commitments will close on Sunday 1st November 2015.
-Book now for your last chance to see the show!
-Derren Brown’s Miracle will open in November and is now on sale.
+Derren Brown’s Miracle is now running.
 Eddie Izzard’s Force Majeure Reloaded will arrive on January 18th 2016.
-Harry Potter and The Cursed Child has been announced for Summer 2016.
-Stay tuned…
+Harry Potter and The Cursed Child arrives at the end of May 2016.

 The Palace Theatre London is located at the intersection between Charing Cross Road and Shaftesbury Avenue, and is a large and imposing red-brick structure that stands out amongst the other buildings in the vicinity.
 Built in 1891, the Palace Theatre was designed by Thomas Edward Collcutt and commissioned by Richard D’Oyly Carte, who wanted the theatre to become the home of English grand opera.
 As was Carte’s wish, the theatre opened with the name the Royal English Opera House in January of 1891 with the first production being Arthur Sullivan’s Ivanhoe.
 The opera ran for over half a year and was a great success, but when it finished, Carte had no production to follow it and so he had to close down the theatre.
 The venue was then sold by Carte at a loss and opened as the Palace Theatre of Varities, becoming a huge success.